The Flatplan 2023

-The world of indie publishing is flourishing and with that, more and more people are intrigued by the idea of creating their own magazine.
-However, knowing exactly where to start can be daunting—that’s why we created The Flatplan.
+The world of indie publishing is flourishing and more and more people are intrigued by the idea of creating their own magazine.
+But knowing how to start the process can be daunting—that’s why we launched The Flatplan masterclass back in 2019.

-We’ve brought together some of the best indie magazine-makers right now who’ll cover everything there is to know about creating a successful publication.
+For this fifth annual edition, we’ve again brought together some of the best indie magazine-makers to provide a complete introduction to creating a successful publication.
 You’ll leave with the knowledge needed to nurture an abstract idea into a real-life magazine others will want to buy, read and enjoy!

 Developing your idea